Estimate Time5 min

 But these accounts sometimes can create uncertainty about what happens to the money used to fund them.
 After all, the beneficiary may decide not to go to college.
 Or they may not need the money if they get a scholarship or some other financial aid.
 They may also decide to go to a cheaper school, or might qualify for employer educational assistance, among other circumstances.

-Fortunately, recent legislative changes may put some of these concerns to rest, as distributions from 529 accounts can soon be used to give the same beneficiaries a retirement boost as well.
-Starting in 2024, you'll be able to convert tax- and penalty-free up to a lifetime limit $35,000 in a 529 to a Roth IRA owned by the 529 beneficiary for at least 15 years, subject to annual Roth IRA contribution limits.
-(Note: The annual contribution limit and income limits used would be the beneficiary's, not the parent's, and conversions apply only to Roth IRAs, not to traditional IRAs.)
+Fortunately, recent legislative changes may put some of these concerns to rest, as distributions from 529 accounts can now be used to give the same beneficiaries a retirement boost as well.
+Under certain conditions, you can roll over tax- and penalty-free up to a lifetime limit of $35,000 in a 529 to a Roth IRA open by the 529 beneficiary for more than 15 years, subject to annual Roth IRA contribution limits.
+(Note: The annual contribution limit would be the beneficiary's, not the parents’.)

 About 529s